 Quirks are special qualities a player may use to customize his or her character.
-Quirks are completely optional during character creation, a player making use quirks or not, as they see fit.
+Quirks are completely optional during character creation, and a player only need make use of quirks if they wish to.
 Mind you, there's nothing stopping a body from developing quirks at a later date, should events during the course of game play call for their sudden imposition upon a character, whether in their favor or otherwise.

 The quirks system is straightforward in nature.
 Each beneficial quirk a player wants will cost them one point, while a deleterious quirk they take on will give them one point.
 Some quirks may be taken in levels, like skills or contacts.
 A level two quirk costs (or grants) two points, while a level three quirk gives (or takes) four points.
 Still more quirks lack a level, but count as two quirks for these purposes (or two points).

-If using the systematic character generation method, these points translate directly into the point-based system, whether adding or subtracting.
+If using systematic character generation, quirk points translate directly into the point-based system, whether adding or subtracting.

 Alternately, if one's game uses the random character generation method, players may use quirks to buy or sell powers, skills, and contacts.
 One quirk point equals one contact, two quirk points equals one skill, and four quirk points equals one power - if listed with a price of one point per rank value.
 If a power is listed as having a greater cost, multiply the quirk point cost by that value.

 Image projection, for instance, would cost a character eight quirk points to purchase outright, as it counts as two powers.
 On the other hand, if a power has a flat cost, it may be purchased for a number of quirk points equal to its 'flat' cost.
 As an example, a battle tail could be acquired with but two quirk points, while an invulnerability would cost a player eight quirk points.